D0men1c0/ISSR_Darkweb/README.md

 By default, the top 5 labels are set, but just set the `num_classes` parameter with the number of topics desired.

+Clearly the custom predict_topic function is being used, alternatively one could directly use BERTopic's fit_transform without importing anything else.

 ### Example Results
 <div>
 <table border="1" class="dataframe">